Regulator halts Iowa amusement ride after accident kills boy

 Adventureland, based near Des Moines in Altoona, voluntarily stopped operating the ride after Saturday night’s accident in which a boat carrying six members of a family flipped over.
 The park remains open.

-Michael Jaramillo died Sunday from his injuries, and ABC’s “Good Morning America” reported Tuesday that his teenage brother, David, was hospitalized in a medically induced coma.
-Another brother has been released from the hospital.
+Michael Jaramillo died Sunday from his injuries, and ABC’s “Good Morning America” reported Tuesday that his teenage brother, David Jr., was hospitalized in a medically induced coma.
+Another teenage brother has been released from the hospital.

 Their father, David Jaramillo, was also injured.
 He recounted what happened when the boat capsized in an interview broadcast Tuesday.